*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Remember this?
-Your physics teacher tells you to turn to page 137 of your 7-pound textbook.
-He rattles on about a formula, a chart, and something about acceleration and magnitude.
+Your physics teacher tells you to turn to page 137 of your textbook.
+He rattles on about a formula or a chart.
 You try to understand it, but you find the “hugs not drugs” posters on the wall much more intriguing.
 Yawwwwnnnn… So, how do you make learning science FUN AND EXCITING?
 You go to CosmoCaixa, the largest interactive science museum in Barcelona.
 Of course!

 What is Cosmocaixa?

 CosmoCaixa is a hands-on science museum run by the “La Caixa” bank community projects.
 It has a host of permanent and temporary exhibitions, activities, and installations – all designed to help you get your brain enthused about learning science, instead of having it taste like a cardboard box.

 The modernist building that houses it was built between 1904 and 1909 by Josep Domènech i Estapà, and was an asylum for the blind.
 It closed in 1979.
 It re-opened as the first interactive science in Spain, conserving the decorative facade.
 In 2004, CosmoCaixa was renovated – with an enlarged space of over 30,000 square meters.
 (It’s HUGE!)

 Cool thing #1.
 The museum opens up to an extensive plaza, La Plaza de la Ciencia, with lots of room for your kids to run around.
 It has a few outdoor science installments with explanations – like a sundial, the meteorological station, and the Mediterranean garden.
 Since CosmoCaixa is not in the busy city centre and higher in altitude, the air feels crisp and clean!

 So let’s go down, down, down, shall we?
 The place to start is the spiral staircase that surrounds this Amazonian tree.
 It takes you all the way to the permanent exhibition, La Sala de La Materia on floor -5.